 Faculty and staff coming to campus at least one day per week during the Spring 2021 semester must be tested every other week for COVID-19.
 This requirement applies to employees at all three UWM campuses starting Jan.
 19, 2021, and employees who fall under this requirement must complete an updated attestation that they understand UWM’s COVID-19 guidelines.

-Beginning the week of Feb.
-8, 2021, employees who are not required to get tested may register for a test on their campus if they wish.
+Employees who are not required to get tested may register for a test on their campus if they wish.

 See below for information on testing at your campus.